DeeJayTC/api-generator-samples/validations/README.md

 Your API Spec is available under https://localhost:xxxx/swagger

 # Infos:
-The sample is using an SQL Database, the API is generated from a remote JSON Schema.
+The sample is using an SQL Database, this sample demonstrates how our Hooks can be used to add custom validations

-Just change AppSettings.json:
+DB Setup Just change AppSettings.json:

 ```json
     "Database": {